Delay-rate tradeoff in ergodic interference alignment: Best schemes

-\begin{theorem} For regimes I and II, as above, and as $n \to \infty$, we have the following results for the delay exponent $T(n)$ of parent JAP-B schemes: \begin{itemize} \item \textbf{Regime I:} Fix $\alpha\in (0,1/2]$.
-Then the delay exponent for $\DOF(n) = \alpha$ scales quadratically like
+\begin{theorem} Let $T(n)$ be the delay exponent of the best parent $\JAPB(\vc a)$ scheme for $n$-users with at least $\DOF(n)$ degrees of freedom.
+Then: \begin{itemize} \item \textbf{Regime I:} Fix $\alpha\in (0,1/2]$.
+Then the delay exponent for $\DOF(n) = \alpha$ scales quadratically, in that